bertptrs/fmri/README.md

         -l ../data/ilsvrc12/synset_words.txt \
         ../data/samples/*.jpg

-This will run the network on the deduplicated caffenet (see: [limitations](#lmitations)) with the correct weights file and the labels file supplied, on all jpegs located in the samples folder.
+This will run the network on the deduplicated caffenet (see: [limitations](#limitations)) with the correct weights file and the labels file supplied, on all jpegs located in the samples folder.
 More advanced usage can be discovered using the `-h` option of the executable.

+Additionally, a graphical launcher is included, called `fmri-launcher`.
+It is built by default unless disabled at compile time.
+The interface contains a button or a chooser for every option in the program.

 ### Controls

 You can move around with the WASD keys, and look around using the mouse.
 Arrow keys change the currently loaded input.
+F1 brings up an overlay that tells you all other options.

 ## Limitations